The call came through just after Christmas – a grotty, starving and terrified little white dog had been spotted in the most unlikely of places.

 RSPCA veterinarians also closely checked Pierre’s oddly bowed front legs, determining that it was likely a congenital leg deformity.
 Pierre might experience arthritis later in life, they believed, but for now, he was coping just fine.

-But little Pierre did experience anxiety and fear in the busy shelter environment.
+Pierre’s health was healing, but the little boy did experience anxiety and fear in the busy shelter environment.

 A quieter home where he could gain his confidence was needed, RSPCA behaviourists decided.
 So kind-hearted help was called in.